voxpupuli/puppet-elasticsearch/REFERENCE.md

 Data type: `Boolean`

-Whether to enable deprecation logging.
+UNUSED, Whether to enable deprecation logging.
 If enabled, deprecation logs will be saved to ${cluster.name}_deprecation.log in the Elasticsearch log folder.

+Default value: `false`

 ##### <a name="-elasticsearch--deprecation_logging_level"></a>`deprecation_logging_level`

 Data type: `String`

-Default deprecation logging level for Elasticsearch.
+UNUSED, Default deprecation logging level for Elasticsearch.

+Default value: `'DEBUG'`

 ##### <a name="-elasticsearch--download_tool"></a>`download_tool`